HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

-Let's dive into how to actually calculate the sample size and timing you need for your next A/B test in the following examples.

 ## Page View Example, with required power

 [Udacity](https://www.youtube.com/watch?v=WnQoZzxas-g&t=15s) shows the page view example to calculate sample size.
-Here we assume population is large enough (for internet, it is true).
+Here we assume population is large enough (for internet, it is true), but we demand statistical power.

 Assume the conversion rate is about 10%, and we want to run an A/B test.
 The minimum **effetc size** (practical significance level) to observe is 2%, such that the confidence interval is 8%-12%.
 Given significance level 0.05 and statistical power 80%, we can use the [online calculator](https://www.evanmiller.org/ab-testing/sample-size.html), and the interface looks like